NBISweden/grave/README.md

 - Paths through the reference sample are _reference paths_.
 Unless configured otherwise, `pan-aDNA` will assume a single reference sample, and use rational `vg` defaults which assume the same, for example `surject` transforms GAM alignments to linear BAM, relative to **all reference paths** in the graph.
 If there is more than one reference sample in the graph, this will produce an undesirable outcome

-- If your graph was built with multiple reference samples, e.g.: `cactus-pangenome --reference sample1 sample2 sampleN`, it is recommended to run `pan-aDNA` with `--providePathsFiles true`, and provide one or more `.paths` files in the `data/paths` directory
+- If your graph was built with multiple reference samples, e.g.: `cactus-pangenome --reference GRCh38 chimp gorilla`, it is recommended to run `pan-aDNA` with `--providePathsFiles true`, and provide one or more `.paths` files in the `data/paths` directory

-- Each `.paths` file should contain a list of related reference paths, one path per line, and the file prefix should be the reference sample name, e.g.: `GRCh38.paths`
+- Each `.paths` file should contain a list of related reference paths, one path per line, and the file prefix should be the reference sample name, e.g.: `GRCh38.paths`, `chimp.paths`, & `gorilla.paths`

 - For each `.paths` file provided, `pan-aDNA` will surject reads to that set of reference paths and make a separate `.bam` file.
 For example surjecting `unknownSimian.gam` to `chimp.paths` and `gorilla.paths` will produce: